-Running sucks.
-But only if you’re doing it wrong.
+Running sucks?
+That’s because you’re doing it wrong.

 With these five tips you can find new energy to your running – and boost your performance to a whole new level.